Cristiano Ronaldo signs two-and-a-half-year contract with Saudi’s Al-Nassr: Report

 Is Cristiano Ronaldo moving to Saudi Arabian club Al-Nassr?

-Ronaldo’s second stint at the United was riddled with controversies, where a purported tiff between manager Erik ten Hag and him would often make the headlines.
+Ronaldo’s second stint at the United was riddled with controversies, where rumours of tiff with manager Erik ten Hag often made the headlines.

 Speculations over Ronaldo’s exit turned rife since the summer when he expressed his desire to leave United with no Champions League place on offer.

-His signing to the Saudi league was expedited after several top European clubs like Chelsea, Bayern Munich, Atletico Madrid did not make an offer.
+His signing with the Riyadh club was expedited after several top European clubs like Chelsea, Bayern Munich, Atletico Madrid did not make an offer.

 Ronaldo’s second outing at Old Trafford was disappointing as he had scored just once in the Premier League this season before his eventual departure.